Episodes

 By Stuart McNish

-We invited Dr David Harper to join us for a Conversation That Matters about food as medicine.
+We invited Lenore Newman to join us for a Conversation That Matters about bolstering our food security and developing food production systems and equipment that meet domestic and international needs.

 You can see the interview here https://www.conversationsthatmatter.ca/